-Inverter AC is something that is making a lot of noise nowadays.
-Many of us don’t know what is an Inverter AC and does it really has any benefits?
+Inverter ACs are something that is making a lot of noise nowadays.
+Many of us don’t know what is an Inverter AC and do not know if it really has any benefits.

 So in this article, we will explain what is an inverter AC and what are the key differences between Inverter AC Vs Non Inverter AC

 To understand inverter AC, we need to first understand how an AC works.